rubrikinc/use-case-aws-cloudformation-template-cloudout-s3/docs/quick-start.md

 # Quick Start: AWS CloudFormation Template for Rubrik CloudOut

-Walkthrough for commpleting the AWS configuration process required for the Rubrik CloudOut to S3.
+Walkthrough for completing the AWS configuration process required for the Rubrik CloudOut to S3.

 The following tasks are completed during the workflow: